 Start with browsing our professional guidebook, which is full of good advice on how to see the best sights in Bratislava in just a few hours.

 If you have not had time to book a tour in advance, you can see the town during a ride in one of the little red Pressburg sightseeing cars running around the centre, including the castle.
-During the main season when a catamaran ship the Twin City Liner arrives from Vienna, the Pressburg car leaves the port with a live German and English speaking guide; other starting points include the Opera House and the Main Square, where the little cars operate throughout the day, offering an audio guide in 13 languages.
+During the main season when a catamaran ship the Twin City Liner arrives from Vienna, the Pressburg car leaves the port with a live German and English speaking guide; other starting points include historical building of Slovak national theatre and the Main Square, where the little cars operate throughout the day, offering an audio guide in 13 languages.

 Not into museums?
 If you want to get to know the more modern and trendier part of Bratislava, head down to the shopping centre Eurovea.
 This airy, modern complex offers excellent shopping opportunities for all tastes and budgets.
 Its riverside promenade, lined with cafes and restaurants, is the perfect place for chilling out during an afternoon.